You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 Don’t feel compelled to praise every little thing your child has done.
 This diminishes the value of the praise and is unsustainable in the long run.

-Instead, focus on new accomplishments, offering descriptive praise that highlights his own efforts, willingness, and creative process.
+Instead, focus on new accomplishments, offering descriptive praise that highlights his own efforts and willingness.

 Conclusion

-You run the risk that your child will rely on your opinion to feel good about himself.
+You run the risk that he’ll rely on your opinion to feel good about himself.
 He might lose interest or regress when he stops receiving praise.
-You might assume that all is good when that’s not how your child feels or thinks.
+You might assume that all is good when that’s not how he feels or thinks.

-He might even believe that he did a bad job if he doesn’t hear your praise, or assume that an activity is finished once he hears “good job.”
+He might even believe that he did a bad job if he doesn’t hear your praise, or assume that an activity is finished once he hears your praise.

-And finally, don’t feel compelled to say anything at all—you shouldn’t feel pressured to offer praise over every little thing.
+Instead, offer descriptive praise that describes and narrates what he does.
+Ask open-ended questions to get him excited about what he has done.
+And finally, don’t feel compelled to say anything at all—you shouldn’t feel pressured to offer praise for every little thing.

-Saying “good job” isn’t the end of the world, but it’s good to know that we don’t have to say it all the time to keep them motivated, offer our support, or encourage perseverance.
-And especially when we just don’t know what else to say.
+Saying “Good job” isn’t the end of the world, but we don’t have to say it all the time to keep our kids motivated, offer our support, or encourage perseverance.

 Get more tips: